thebishalthapa/Exam-Management/README.md

-# Exam Management is a whole new approach to school management
+# Marks management is a simple approach to generate report card of exam
-Exam Management is a whole new approach to school management Education system forms the backboneof every nation.
-In recent times, advanced technology is extensively being used to revolutionize school management by streamlining education-related processes.
+Marks management is a simple approach to generate report card of exam

-The whole system is easy to configure and extend, but also very efficient and scalable.
-Moreover, the technology that is used (Java,Spring MVC,Hibernate,AJAX,JSON and others) ensures high reliability of the framework
+The  system is easy to configure and extend for a developer, but also very efficient and scalable.
+Moreover, the technology that is used (Java,Spring MVC,Hibernate,AJAX,JSON and others) ensures high reliability of the framework.

 <b> Project Screen Shot </b>
 <p align="center">